TomTom at a crossroads after $1 billion sale of Telematics unit

 “On the one hand (Google’s entry) is scary, but on the other hand it really focuses the mind,” said Harold Goddijn, TomTom’s founder and CEO, in an interview with Reuters.

-The Telematics sale price was slightly higher than analysts had estimated when TomTom announced plans to sell it in September, but TomTom shares fell 2.1 percent to 7.88 euros after the deal was announced, as questions over the company’s future returned to the fore.
+The Telematics sale price was slightly higher than analysts had estimated when TomTom announced plans to sell it in September, but TomTom shares slid 6.5 percent to 7.53 euros after the deal was announced, as questions over the company’s future returned to the fore.

 TomTom, which is debt-free, will return 750 million euros of the Telematics proceeds to shareholders via a capital repayment and keep 160 million euros to fund further development of its mapping and navigation technology, which is used in Apple maps, among others.